 1.2 The AGBH 2006 do not exclude special agreements.
 The AGBH 2006 are subsidiary to agreements made in detail.

 3.1 The Accommodation Agreement is concluded upon the Proprietor’s acceptance of the Party’s order.
 Electronic declarations shall be deemed to have been received if the party for whom they are intended can retrieve them under normal circumstances and if they are received during the Proprietor’s published business hours.

 3.2 The Proprietor is entitled to conclude the Accommodation Agreement on the condition that the Party makes a deposit.
 In such case, the Proprietor is obliged to inform the Party of the required deposit before accepting the written or verbal order of the Party.
 If the Party agrees to the deposit (in writing or verbally), the Accommodation Agreement is concluded upon receipt by the Proprietor of the Party’s declaration of consent to the payment of the deposit.

-3.3 The Party is obliged to pay the deposit at the latest 7 days (received) prior to the accommodation.
+3.3 The Party is obliged to pay the deposit.
 The Party bears the costs of the money transaction (e.g. transfer charges).
 For credit and debit cards, the respective terms and conditions of the card companies apply.

 3.4 The deposit is a partial payment of the agreed fee.

 4.1 Unless the Proprietor offers a different time of occupancy, the Party is entitled to check into the rented rooms from 4.00 p.m. on the agreed day (“day of arrival”).